celo-org/celo-monorepo/SETUP.md

 #### Genymotion

-Alternatively, you can install Genymotion, a nice emulator manager:
+Alternatively, you can install Genymotion, a nice emulator manager.
+It doesn't work with the e2e tests but could help during development:

 ```bash
 brew cask install genymotion